Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A person who speaks only one language.
 **Sentence:** He is monolingual and speaks only English.
 **Conversation:**
-A – How many languages can Tom speak?
+A – How many languages can Tom speak
 B – He is monolingual and speaks only one language.

 ### Word: Multilingual